calvinwhealton/SensitivityAnalysisPlots/DOCUMENTATION.md

 One important note is that the plot draws circles and rectangles, not lines and points.
 Use of circles and rectangles means that scaling should be exact compared to using lines and points.

 The default value used when determining the relative size (width) of the circles and rectangles is based on the square root of the sensitivity index.
 The square root is used because circles are viewed as area, so if the total order index is twice the first-order the outside circle should have an area that is twice the inside circle (radius of outside is a factor of \sqrt{2} larger).
 This same scaling is preserved in the rectangle widths.
 If you want to change this to linear scaling (width proportional to the index) then change 'widthSc' to 1.

+Step 5: Feedback

+If you find the funcions useful or have suggestions about how they can be improved, please let me know.
+I appreciate the beta testers who are willing to find ways for me to make the code more useful and user-friendly.
+If you have other functions that would be useful (formatting of sensitivity analysis from other packages into the desired format or fancy graphical effects) please let me know and I will add you as a collaborator.